LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 Intrinsic Value (Puts) = Strike Price - Current Stock Price
 Time Value = Option Premium - Intrinsic Value

-:red_circle: Warning: This is not financial advisor.
-Do not use this to invest or trade.
-It is for educational purpose.

 https://www.investopedia.com/trading/options-strategies/

 ## Author: